AndrewHazelden/dome2rect/readme.md

 The conversion scripts are stored in the **scripts/** folder and are written using the Panotools PT Stitcher syntax:
 [http://wiki.panotools.org/PTStitcher](http://wiki.panotools.org/PTStitcher)

-This example panotools conversion script takes an equidistanst fisheye image and converts it to a 1920x1080p rectiliner image output.
+This example panotools conversion script takes an equidistanst fisheye image and converts it to a 1920x1080p rectilinear image output.
 The image is rolled -10 degrees, and pitched 55 degrees.

 <pre><code># Defish fulldome image to a 1080p HD format:
 p f0 w1920 h1080 v90
 o f3 v180 r-10 y0 p55
 </code></pre>

-This example panotools conversion script takes an latitude longitude (equirectangular) image and converts it to a 1920x1080p rectiliner image output.
+This example panotools conversion script takes an latitude longitude (equirectangular) image and converts it to a 1920x1080p rectilinear image output.

 <pre><code># Defish latlong image to a 1080p HD format:
 p f0 w1920 h1080 v90
 o f4 v360 r0 y0 p0
+</code></pre>

+This example panotools conversion script takes an latitude longitude (equirectangular) image and converts it to a 1080x1080 fulldome angular fisheye image output.
+The image is pitched -90 degrees.

+<pre><code># latlong to fulldome fisheye 1080x1080 format:
+p f3 w1080 h1080 v180
+o f4 v360 r0 y0 p-90
 </code></pre>